Marea (song)

 "Marea" (lit.
-'Tide') is a song by Italian rapper and singer Madame.
+'Tide') is a song by Italian singer-songwriter Madame.
 It was produced by Dardust and Bias, and released as a single on 4 June 2021 by Sugar Music.
 The song was included in the digital re-issue of the debut album Madame.

 Music video

 The music video for "Marea", directed by Attilio Cusani, premiered on 28 June 2021 via Madame's YouTube channel.